Vrandečić

-Vrandečić is a Croatian surname.
+Vrandečić (also spelled Vrandecic) is a Croatian surname.
 The name is known only to originate from Pučišća on the island of Brač.
-The oldest mention of the name is from 1674.
-The meaning of the name is not entirely clear.
+The oldest mention of the name is from 1674, indicating that the family settled here as refugees from the War of Candia.
+The meaning of the name Vrandečić is unclear.
 The most likely explanation is that it comes from the first name Vrandeka, Vrane, Frane (but the change from an F to a V is unusual).

+According to the 2021 Croatian census, there were 172 people in Croatia with this last name.